Everyone at Complete Power Wash wishes you and your family a happy & safe Independence Day.

 The great summer holiday is just days away.
 We hope you’re ready for a great time of celebrating with friends and family.
 Now, we just ask one favor before the July 4th activities in Hagerstown start.
 We ask that you look at your home’s exterior and give it a “thumbs up” or a “thumbs down.”
 If it looks like it needs a good pressure washing, please contact us long before the next holiday gathering on Labor Day.
-The techs at Complete Pressure Washing want to make your house look new again.
+The techs at Complete Power Wash want to make your house look new again.
 Our cleaning pros are the experts in house washing; roof and concrete cleaning; deck washing and restoration; and much more.

 As we celebrate this great American holiday, we thought it would be a great time to learn more about this pivotal period in our nation’s history.
 We hope you will take the time to learn a little more about our country’s legendary beginnings, then contact us for any pressure washing needs.

 Did You Know?